 |H: 1.7m, L: 3.7m, W 1.8m||100-120 bin bags||Very large projects and, general construction waste|

 3. The 6-yards skip size

-The height of a 6-yard skip is 1.2 meters, the length 2.6 meters and 1.5 meters wide.
-6-yard skips are a very popular choice for residential waste as their capacity is ideally suited to bathroom and kitchen refurbishments, as well as, waste from garden and garage clearouts.
+The height of a 6-yard skip is 1.2 metres, the length 2.6 metres and 1.5 metres wide.
+6-yard skips are a very popular choice for residential waste as their capacity is ideally suited to bathroom and kitchen refurbishments as well as waste from garden and garage clearouts.

 4. What is prohibited from a 6-yard skip?

 Below is a list of items prohibited by skip of all sizes, not just a 6-yard skip.
 If you would like more information about how to dispose of any of the specific items below, please click on their individual waste disposal guide.
 For a more in-depth look into what can and cannot be disposed of in a skip, please see our ultimate skip hire guide.
 Complete with information about why they are not permitted and other options for disposal.

 5. What is the hire cost of a 6-yard skip?